nicmart/Tree/README.md

 In Tree you can find a basic but flexible tree data structure for php together with and an handful Builder class, that enables you to build tree in a fluent way.

+## Changelog
+ - 0.1.2 Added YieldVisitor, to get the yield of the tree
+ - 0.1.1 Parent and neighbors methods (thanks to https://github.com/jdeniau)

 ## The tree data structure
 The `Tree\NodeInterface` interface abstracts the concept of a tree node.
 In `Tree` a Node has essentially two things: a set of children (that implements the same `NodeInterface` interface) and a value.